December 1st, 2017

 Sutton also mentioned that prosecutors usually consider somebodies prior criminal record, along with other factors to determine whether charges are pursued or left alone.

 He said the drive to legalize “reflects an understanding that so many people use marijuana and, like it or not, it’s probably here to stay.”
-President of Canadian Police Association, Tom Stamatakis said that, “In certain police districts, the fading number of charges may be a question of resources and capacity.”
+President of the Canadian Police Association, Tom Stamatakis said that “In certain police districts, the fading number of charges may be a question of resources and capacity.”
 He also mentioned that police have not targeted simple possession “for years now.”

 Later saying, “I would anticipate that police forces are redirecting priorities on the basis that marijuana will become legal in the near future.”

 It’s not clear whether or not Montreal police are actually doing that.